Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Children: Repeat the order of actions in expressions with all 4 actions.

-Teacher: What are we given?
+Teacher: What have we been given?

 Teacher: What should be done?